alf-p-steinbach/Windows-GUI-stuff-in-C-tutorial-/docs/part-04.md

 The difference for C++ is that for C++ a `//` comment start is required, and that since the directive is not recognized as such by the tools there is a non-ASCII character like “π”, that can be recognized by humans.

-PEP 263 states that characters between the leading `#` and the word `encoding` are ignored, so for C and C++ header files one can do
+PEP 263 states that characters between the leading `#` and the word `encoding` are ignored, so in the C++ header files we now add

 ~~~c
 #pragma once    // Source encoding: utf-8  --  π is (or should be) a lowercase greek pi.